Adding to earlier research, a new study suggests balance therapy using Nintendo Wii can be helpful to patients with cerebral palsy.

 Experienced birth injury lawyers serving Washington, DC and Maryland

-Schochor, Federico and Staton, P.A. provides unsurpassed legal representation and advice.
+Schochor, Staton, Goldberg, and Cardea, P.A. provides unsurpassed legal representation and advice.

 Our legal team has more than 35 years of successful experience pursuing maximum compensation from physicians and healthcare facilities on behalf of our injured clients and their families.
 Contact us today or call us at 410-234-1000 to schedule a free consultation to discuss your case.